diebia/Open-loop_control_of_a_soft_arm_in_throwing_tasks/README.md

 ![TargetA](Videos/A_rod_gif.gif)

 ### Target B
-The [Target B](Videos/B_rod_video.mp4) is _XX.XX m_ far from the base of the soft robotic arm, if we consider just the distance on the horizontal plane.
+The [Target B](Videos/B_rod_video.mp4) is _0.31 m_ far from the base of the soft robotic arm, if we consider just the distance on the horizontal plane.

 ![TargetB](Videos/B_rod_gif.gif)

 ### Target C
-The [Target C](Videos/C_rod_video.mp4) is _XX.XX m_ far from the base of the soft robotic arm, if we consider just the distance on the horizontal plane.
+The [Target C](Videos/C_rod_video.mp4) is _0.63 m_ far from the base of the soft robotic arm, if we consider just the distance on the horizontal plane.

 ![TargetC](Videos/C_rod_gif.gif)

 ### Target D
-The [Target D](Videos/D_rod_video.mp4) is _XX.XX m_ far from the base of the soft robotic arm, if we consider just the distance on the horizontal plane.
+The [Target D](Videos/D_rod_video.mp4) is _1.26 m_ far from the base of the soft robotic arm, if we consider just the distance on the horizontal plane.

 ![TargetD](Videos/D_rod_gif.gif)